fivdi/pigpio/doc/gpio.md

 #### Event: 'interrupt'
 - level - the GPIO level when the interrupt occurred, 0, 1, or TIMEOUT (2)
+- tick - the time stamp of the state change, an unsigned 32 bit integer

+You can find more information about ticks above in the event [alert](#event-alert).

 Emitted on interrupts.